Nabeel123/angular-photo-test/README.md

 2. Open Chrome DevTools → Lighthouse
 3. Enable **Capture treemap**, run the audit
 4. Export the result as JSON and paste it into the treemap tool

-See [docs/PERFORMANCE.md](docs/PERFORMANCE.md) for the full workflow and optimizations.

 ## Additional Resources